 Medical Anthropology (Bachelor of Arts)

-If you’re interested in the cultural aspects of medicine, then Creighton’s medical anthropology program might be the perfect option for you.
-When you pursue a Bachelor of Arts (BA) in medical anthropology, you’ll develop the skills necessary to implement healthcare in an increasingly complex world while considering the importance of culture.
+When you pursue a bachelor’s degree in medical anthropology, you’ll develop the skills necessary to implement health care in an increasingly complex world while considering the importance of culture.
 This sociocultural approach, emphasized by fieldwork, is what makes Creighton’s medical anthropology program so unique.

 Medical Anthropology Minor

-The medical anthropology minor introduces students to the traditional approach to the study of culture with a focus on medical anthropology.
+The 18-credit minor introduces students to the study of medical anthropology under a cultural lens.

 Students have strong employment prospects for academic and nonacademic positions.
 Within academia, there has been steady growth in the number of faculty positions for medical anthropologists over the last decade.
 Medical anthropologists are also well qualified for faculty positions in medicine, public health, nursing and allied disciplines.